 In 1971 I was fourteen and just discovering my attraction to men.
-I was too young for much of the counter culture of the 1960’s but was attracted to what remained.
+I was too young for much of the counter culture of the 1960s but was attracted to what remained of the Hippie movement.
 I grew my curly hair long and had a jewfro.
-I wore big oversized shirts I had gotten in the thrift shop and tight, low cut bell bottom pants.
+I wore big oversized shirts I had gotten in the thrift shop and tight, low cut bell-bottom pants.
 I wore rings on almost every finger.
 I hated sports and made my dislike known.
 I liked arts and crafts and remember doing macramé the summer I was fourteen, which my grandmother had taught me after taking a class herself.
 I was a quick learner and sold macramé belts and other crafts on the street during our summer vacation.
-I was clearly not the clean cut, driven, athletic, successful son that my father had expected.
+I was clearly not the clean-cut, driven, athletic, successful son that my father had expected.
 I was different.

 I was against the war in Vietnam.
 I wanted to go with my friends to an anti-war march in Washington when I was fourteen, but my parents refused to let me go.
 We fought repeatedly about my going to the march, but in the end, I did not go.

 I remember a conversation during this period with my father.
 He asked me if I were drafted into the military, would I serve.
 I told him that I would not go to war.
 I was against the Vietnam war, and like many of my generation, felt the war was unjust.
 But intermingled with my anti-war stance, was the fact that I was an un-athletic, slightly effeminate, gay teenager.
 I was sure I would quickly be killed, were I to go to war.
 I told him I would go to Canada if necessary, but I would not go to Vietnam.
 My father was incredulous.
 He could not believe that I would not defend my country at a time of war.
 He looked at me with a mixture of scorn and contempt.
 Was this boy really his son?